-- On a weekly basis, the market backdrop remains bullish with a weekly buy signal still intact. - However, that buy signal is extremely extended and has started to reverse with the market extremely overbought on a weekly basis. - This is an ideal setup for a bigger correction much like we saw in February 2018, and September of 2018. - With the market trading above 2-standard deviations of the intermediate term moving average, some caution is suggested in adding additional exposure.
-A correction is likely over the next month or so that will provide a better opportunity.
+- On a weekly basis, the market backdrop remains bullish with a weekly buy signal still intact. - However, that buy signal is extremely extended and has started to reverse with the market extremely overbought on a weekly basis. - This is an ideal setup for a bigger correction so some caution is advised. - With the market trading above 2-standard deviations, and testing the third, of the intermediate term moving average, some caution is suggested in adding additional exposure.
+A correction is likely over the next month which will provide a better opportunity.
 Remain patient for now.